 In brief, these are the rules that apply to alternative practitioners and other persons marketing e.g. food supplements and herbal medicines.

-In spring 2010, the Danish Veterinary and Food Administration and the Danish Medicines Agency will conduct a campaign intended to disclose if the alternative practitioners’ authorisations are in order.
+In spring 2010, the Danish Veterinary and Food Administration and the Danish Medicines Agency conducted a campaign intending to disclose, if the alternative practitioners’ authorisations are in order.